nebari-dev/jhub-apps/docs/docs/create-apps/voila-app.md

 ## Example application

-To deploy the [Voila Slider Example][voila-slider-example] using JHub Apps, you can use the following code and environment:
+To deploy the [Voila Basic Example][voila-basic-example] using JHub Apps, you can use the following code and environment:

 <details>
 <summary> Code (Jupyter Notebook) </summary>